Most Frequently Asked Questions_Home Care Services, Packages, Levels, My Aged Care

 • The associated costs

 It is important to remember that you and Alpha Support at Home are entering into this agreement as equal partners, and any changes must be agreed to by both parties.
-If any physical or medical issues hinder you f rom entering the Home Care Agreement, a representative can step in to complete the agreement on your behalf.
+If any physical or medical issues hinder you from entering the Service Agreement, your registered support person can step in to complete the agreement on your behalf.

 Yes, you can do this at any time.
 You only need to abide by the notice periods agreed between you and your current provider.